dmadisetti/scipy_proceedings_2026/papers/allison_ding/main.md

 ---
 # Ensure that this title is the same as the one in `myst.yml`
 title: A Lightweight Pipeline for Rewards-Guided Synthetic Text Generation Using NeMo and RAPIDS
+short_title: A Lightweight Pipeline for Rewards-Guided Synthetic Text Generation
 abstract: |
    Synthetic Data Generation (SDG) plays an increasingly important role in modern machine learning workflows.
 Although progress has been made in structured data—tabular data with fixed schemas—especially with tools like Synthetic Data Vault (SDV) and Conditional Tabular Generative Adversarial Network (CTGAN), the generation of high-quality synthetic text remains a challenging and underdeveloped area.
 Many existing SDG pipelines lack mechanisms for semantic control, offer limited quality assurance, and are not designed with computational efficiency in mind.